 Other miscellaneous costs

-a.
-Charging your electronic gadgets, such as Camera, iPod, mobile phone or anything would definitely cost you a few dollars at a time.
+It is widely known that if something requires extra effort, then please do not expect it to be cheap and you will be charged additionally in the mountain.
+For any trek in Nepal, the following are additional costs you may want to also factor into your budget: A. Charging your electronic gadgets such as Camera, iPod, mobile phone or anything would definitely cost you a few dollars at a time.
 The extra cost needs to be paid due to the high investment for the small local hydropower station.
 As you will be on the mountain for many days and will definitely be requiring to charge at least your phone or camera (as you would want to capture the sceneries for sure!!), you might as well invest in a portable solar battery charger or a portable power bank.
 Extra batteries for your camera will help as well.

-b.
-Bucket shower (i.e. using a pail of water) heated by gas, firewood might cost you few dollars at a time.
+B. Bucket shower (i.e. using a pail of water) heated by gas, firewood might cost you few dollars at a time.
 In the mountain, please don't expect that you will have your full bath or shower every day.
 Yes, as much as we want to do that, it is just not practical and economical.
 So you should be prepared to basically smell the same as yesterday for several days.
 Instead of a bucket water, another option would be to pack some wipes with you and use that instead in the interim, or a small towel that you could use to freshen yourself in the morning or before going to bed.

-c.
-If you visit, monasteries, gumba or stupa, although it is not mandatory, they do expect some small donations for the maintenance of the area.
+C. Donation; If you visit, monasteries, gumba or stupa, although it is not mandatory, they do expect some small donations for the maintenance of the area.
 Costs here could vary.

 As you probably gathered from your research, different companies publish different cost for Manaslu trek.
 This is probably very confusing as the cost range is relatively wide and it is difficult to decide which company to trust.
 If you are planning for Manaslu trek you shouldn't miss research a bit before you make the decision For example, if you try to look up the cost offered by international travel agencies, the charges could be more than USD 2000 but if you check with a local travel company in Nepal, the cost for the same package could reduce by a third.
 For first time travellers, you would normally go with the international agencies because of their branding and you could be sure of your safety.
 However, I assure you that local agencies in Nepal could deliver a perfect Manaslu trek Itinerary and the same level of quality at a fraction of the price.
 It actually doesn't matter whether you go with the more expensive or the cheaper one, as everyone sleeps in the same category of tea houses.
 There is no such thing as a 5-star tea house in the mountain region.
 In addition, you are also assured that you will be served the same quality of the meal.